 10 Mar 17

-This is an extract from ‘Singing the past from the future’ in the March–August 2017 issue of The Museum magazine, on sale today.
+This is an extract from ‘Singing the past from the future’ in the March–August 2017 issue of The Museum magazine.

 Planetarium-style experience for visitors

 In a cave in Central Australia, a camera crew is painstakingly filming Anangu rock art at Cave Hill.
 As they film, senior custodian and Pitjantjatjara elder Stanley Douglas narrates the story of the Seven Sisters.